automatic-ripping-machine/automatic-ripping-machine/README.md

     ln -s /opt/arm/.abcde.conf /root/
     cp config.sample config

-Go over your "config" file to determine what options you'd like to use.
+Edit your "config" file to determine what options you'd like to use.

+Optionally if you want something more stable than master you can download the latest release from the releases page.

 ## Usage